Mqlvin/Astoria/README.md

 ## **Astoria PVP Client**
-Astoria is a Minecraft PVP client, dedicated around ease of use, performance and customizability.
+Astoria is a Minecraft PVP client, dedicated around ease of use, performance and customization.
+The whole client will also be open-source.
 ###### *Note: Name is subject to change.*

+### License
+...

 ### Current Modules
 |  Name | Category  | Description  |